iffy-pi/reaction-meme-server/README.md

 - The PushBullet account used for the file server is hosted with my bot email address.
 - Cloudinary hosts the meme media files, tied to my GitHub email

-## Environment Variables
+## Config Variables
-Access tokens and other secret keys are all stored as environment variables on the Vercel project.
-You can also view the value of various environment variables by going into devenv/devenv.json or devenv/prodenv.json on your local PC.

-Within the code, all config values are managed with the ServerConfig class (apiutils/configs/ServerConfig.py) which provides different options to set the config variables.
-Use ServerConfig.setConfigFromJSON to set config variables from a JSON file.
+Access tokens, the development environment and other environment constants are managed with the ServerConfig class (apiutils/ServerConfig).

+This class stores relevant information in its static class members, which we can call "config variables".
+These class members are accessed in other areas of the API to determine the behaviour.
+You can initialize the config variables by:
+- Setting the correct environment variables (`ServerConfig.setConfigFromEnv`)
+- Passing a JSON file with the correct key-value pairs (`ServerConfig.setConfigFromJSON`)

+The following keys (or environment variable names) are checked for when initializing the config variables
+- `RMSVR_PROJECT_ENVIRONMENT`
+  - Required
+  - The running environment of the project
+  - Can be either `development` or `production`
+- `RMSVR_ALLOWED_ACCESS_TOKENS`
+  - Required
+  - The access tokens which are allowed to edit/add new memes to the server
+  - Are `;` separated
+- `RMSVR_CLOUDINARY_CLOUD_NAME`
+  - Required, if using Cloudinary
+  - The name of the server on your cloudinary account
+- `RMSVR_CLOUDINARY_API_KEY`
+  - Required, if using Cloudinary
+  - The API key of the cloudinary server (Cloudinary Console > Settings > Access Keys)
+- `RMSVR_CLOUDINARY_API_SECRET`
+  - Required, if using Cloudinary
+  - The API secret of the cloudinary server (Cloudinary Console > Settings > Access Keys)
+- `RMSVR_MEME_DB`
+  - Optional
+  - What type of DB will be used by the library
+  - Can be `json` (default)
+- `RMSVR_MEME_STORAGE`
+  - Optional
+  - What type of meme storage is used by the library
+  - Can be:
+    - `cloudinary`: default, for Cloudinary hosting
+    - `local` : For local meme storage server
+- `RMSVR_JSON_DB_FILE_STORAGE`
+  - Optional
+  - What type of file storage is used by the JSON Meme DB
+  - Can be:
+    - `pbfs`: default, uses the PushBullet File Server
+    - `local`: Saves it to local repository file
+- `RMSVR_PBFS_ACCESS_TOKEN`
+  - Required, if using PushBullet
+  - The access token of the PushBullet account
+- `RMSVR_PBFS_SERVER_IDENTIFIER`
+  - Required, if using PushBullet
+  - The server identifier of the

 ## Runtime Environments
-### Making environments with environment variables
-You can configure different runtime environments by setting the value of different environment variables.
-These variables are checked by the functions in apiutils/configs/ComponentOverrides.py.
+### Runtime Overrides
+The config variables determine the components used at runtime, however there can be overrides done to config variables using some special environment variables:

 - `JSON_ENV`
-  - This env var is the path to the JSON file which will be used to initialize the server config
+  - If present, it will be treated as a file path to the JSON file which will be used to initialize the config variables
+- `OVERRIDE_RMSVR_MEME_DB`
+  - Overrides the database used by the meme library for the memes
+  - Options:
+    - See options for `RMSVR_MEME_DB` config variable
-- `FILE_STORAGE_OVERRIDE`
+- `OVERRIDE_RMSVR_JSON_DB_FILE_STORAGE`
   - Overrides the file storage used by the JSON Database
   - Options:
-    - `local` to use local storage
-    - `pbfs` for PushBullet File Server
+    - See options for `RMSVR_JSON_DB_FILE_STORAGE` config variable
-- `MEME_STORAGE_OVERRIDE`
+- `OVERRIDE_RMSVR_MEME_STORAGE`
   - Overrides the meme storage (where memes are uploaded to)
   - Options:
-    - `local` to use local meme stoage server
-    - `cloudinary` for cloudinary storage
+    - See options for `RMSVR_MEME_STORAGE` config variable
 - `INIT_LIB_FROM_CATALOG_OVERRIDE`
   - If the env var exists, the library will be initialized from data/catalog.csv
   - If it does not exist, the library will be initialized from the connected meme DB